nityahs/Coursera/README.md

 # Coursera
 So this is where I practice what I learn from my Coursera course.
-We'll be entertained and get in touch
+We'll be entertained and get in practice of this